 Shopping in Phuket plays a good part of a great holiday.
 It’s often more about entertainment and fun than real necessity and most of the time you don’t even buy anything.
 Phuket has a lot to offer to everyone and shopping in Phuket is often associated with food.
 You will mostly notice this in night markets and shopping malls.
 It’s also a great way to escape the rain or even the heat as malls and bazaars often come with air conditioning.

 Night markets and weekend markets are travellers’ favourite way of shopping.
-They are fun, colorful and very unique.
+They are fun, colourful and unique.
 There are quite a few in Phuket but 3 of the night markets in Phuket town are very popular: Chillva Market, Sunday Walking Street and Phuket Weekend Market.
 Night markets are usually more local than bazaars or street stalls, very creative, often run by young people and even locals like to shop in there.
-Tuk Tuks and taxis will take you there and back very easily if you don’t have a bike.
-If you drive a car, just remember that parking near night markets can be challenging.
+Tuk Tuks and taxis will take you there and back very quickly if you don’t have a bike.
+If you drive a car, remember that parking near night markets can be challenging.
 Read more

 2. Street Stalls

 Bazaars are a little different from night markets.
-They are open all day and everyday, usually permanent, and under a roof.
+They are open all day and every day, usually permanent, and under a roof.
 They sell Tee-shirts, jeans, bags and shoes again.
-If you walk in a bazaar you will soon notice that vendors are not Thai, very easy to notice that from the way they address to you.
-If you see something you like, bargain hard… very hard.
+If you walk in a bazaar, you will soon notice that vendors are not Thai, very easy to notice that from the way they address to you.
+If you see something you like, bargain hard, very hard.
 Read more

 - There is an incredible density of convenience stores in Phuket!
 You can have 2 Seven-Eleven almost next to each other, plus a Family Mart across the street.
 It looks like a Family Mart executive said: “I want to see a Family Mart for every 7-11 in Phuket!”

-More to come soon about Duty Free Shops
+More to come soon about Duty-Free Shops